Hiking With Ben

 The spectacular Mycena interrupta can be found in autumn.
 I spotted these ones down in the creek valley on an earlier walk.

-At the bridge I broke out from the darkness of the rainforest into the bright, open creek valley.
-I crossed the creek and continued along the old aqueduct.
+At the bridge I emerged from the darkness of the rainforest into the bright, open creek valley.
+I crossed the log bridge and continued along the old aqueduct.
 The walking was easy and pleasant, with views over the valley.
+When I stopped for a moment, a high-pitched and mellifluous “whiss whiss whiss” rang out, the alarm call of a lyrebird.
+I saw it running through the undergrowth a few metres below: it had been disturbed by my presence, but if it hadn’t called or moved, I’d never have seen it.

 A collection of highlights from walks I made here between September and December 2023.